Tomoneill98/Backend-Project-NC-News/README.md

-# Backend Project: XOXO News
+# Backend Project: Readdit News

 ## Introduction
 This is the backend section of the XOXO News project which was built with a Node-Postgres API created with PSQL, Express, Node.js and Jest.